alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 - Improved Performance and Efficiency

-    Offloading workloads from the CPU to DPUs frees up CPU resources for application processing and accelerating stateless functions improves efficiency and maximizes ROI.
+    Offloading workloads from the CPU to DPUs frees up CPU resources for application processing and accelerating stateless functions improves efficiency.
     Low-latency and high-throughput networking are optimized for AI, HPC, and cloud-native workloads.

 - Host and Network Isolation